June 10, 2021

 Confused yet?
 We have some suggestions to help keep it simple.

-How to Stay in Compliance & Keep Your Customers Happy:
+How Do You Stay in Compliance & Keep Your Customers Happy?

 Surprise fees – like paying duties on delivery – can upset even the most loyal of customers, especially if they are already paying international shipping costs.
 And, for retailers, that comes with the risk of a refused order which is expensive to return and most likely results in a decision to destroy the package.
 It’s a lose-lose.